mongodb/docs-realm/source/services/http-actions/request-authentication.rst

 HTTP :wikipedia:`digest authentication <Digest_access_authentication>`
-requires that incoming requests include an authorization key based on a random "nonce" value returned from the server.
+requires that incoming requests include an authorization key based on a random :wikipedia:`nonce <Cryptographic_nonce>` value returned from the server.
 Realm can automatically construct the key and authorize requests given a valid username and password.

 To configure a request to use digest authentication, set the ``digestAuth`` field to ``true`` and specify the user credentials in the